NFL Rumors: Julian Edelman Expected To Play In Week 4 Matchup Against Buffalo Bills

-Julian Edelman was knocked out of the New England Patriots’ Week 3 win over the New York Jets, but it looks like he’ll be back for the team’s trip upstate this weekend.
+Julian Edelman was knocked out of the New England Patriots’ Week 3 win over the New York Jets, but it looks like he’ll be back for the team’s trip to upstate New York this weekend.

 Edelman was considered in danger of missing Sunday’s game against the Buffalo Bills, but NESN reports that the wide receiver is now expected to play after suffering a chest injury last Sunday.
 Whether he could be limited by the injury remains unclear, the report noted.